 Stop Using Expedia or Kayak: Use Google Flights to Find Cheap Flights

 There are plenty of options and search engines out there to find a cheap flight.
+Maybe you’ve got a favorite tool like Skyscanner, Hopper, or another online travel agency.
 But in our opinion, there’s a clear winner to find the cheapest flight possible: Google Flights.

-Google Flights is our favorite tool to find the flight deals you find here on ThriftyTraveler.com and through Thrifty Traveler Premium.
-It’s a robust tool, with some powerful features to help zero in on the best prices.
-And it’s got a bevy of filters that can help you narrow down the flight you really want.
+There’s no stronger search engine to start your search for a cheap flights.
+It’s our favorite way to find the flight deals you find here on ThriftyTraveler.com and through Thrifty Traveler Premium.
+Google Flights is a robust tool, with some powerful features to help zero in on the best prices.
+And it’s got a bevy of filters that can help you narrow down the specific flight you really want.

-We’ll show you some of the best tips and tricks to book your next cheap flight.
+We’ll show you some of the best tips and tricks to book your next cheap flight at the lowest price.
 When you’re done, you’ll never use another flight search engine again.

 How to Find Google Flights?